labuladong/fucking-algorithm/think_like_computer/SlidingWindowTechnique.md

         right++;

         while (match == needs.size()) {
+            // Update the result with 'left' if a target is found
+            // (the window size is valid)
-            // Update the result if find a target if (right - left == t.size()) {
+            if (right - left == t.size()) {
                 res.push_back(left);
             }